 To prevent this, you can configure a maximum result size limit for query based operations.
-This is not a limit like SELECT FROM map LIMIT 100, which can be achieved by a Paging Predicate.
-It is meant to be a last line of defense to prevent your nodes from retrieving more data than they can handle.
+This is not a limit like SELECT \ FROM map LIMIT 100, which you can achieve by a Paging Predicate.
+A maximum result size limit for query based operations is meant to be a last line of defense to prevent your nodes from retrieving more data than they can handle.